-The American Professional Football Association (APFA) lasted all of 2 years and was replaced by what is now the National Football League.
+The American Professional Football Association (APFA) lasted 2 years before the powers that be chose a more glorious name-change to the National Football League.
 Twelve teams were in the APFA, that is if you want to count the Muncie Flyers, who played but 1 game, and the league boasted several more the following year- but very few played a "full" schedule.

 In 1922, the newly formed NFL comprised of 18 teams – a number that expanded and contracted often in the next 10 years.
 Despite the title, there was not much “national” to the league.
 Rock Island (IL) was the farthest west of the 18, and Louisville, KY, was NFL’s southern-most team.